mn-mde-edfi/MDE-EdFi-Documentation/descriptors_resources.md

 ```

 Given those course records, districts will be able to relate local course records to SEA-defined courses via course-to-course association records.
-From there, student attendance, grades, etc can be submitted on the local courses. __Note:__ As of April 12, 2021, MDE and its contractors have identified a potential issue with the levelCharacteristics of courses loaded into the 2021-2022 Sandboxes, which will be rectified on the next Sandbox update.
+From there, student attendance, grades, etc can be submitted on the local courses. __Note:__ As of April 12, 2021, MDE and its contractors identified an issue with the levelCharacteristics of courses loaded into the 2021-2022 Sandboxes, which was rectified on April 29,2021.
+Sandboxes created before that date will have extra characteristics on the SEA courses.

 ### Course Data Elements and Validation
 Note that in the "dateCourseAdopted" element (aka effectiveStartYear from MCCC), the year must be less than or equal to the reporting year to be a valid code.